- 1

 - npm packages compromised: 800+ packages

-- GitHub repositories breached: 25,000+
+- GitHub Repositories breached: 25,000+

-- Highest CVSS score: 10.0 (React2Shell)
+- Highest CVSS vulnerability: 10.0 (React2Shell)

 - CISA advisories issued: 3